XueXinping18/Distributed-Systems-6.824MIT/documents/lec4_note_primary_backup_replication.md

 - In the event of a "0" response (indicating failed attempt to become new primary), the hypervisor terminates itself for manual repairs.
 Failed machine also terminates itself.
 - Repair is manual to keep the lagged terminated machine in sync with the running primary.
 No client service is provided during repairs.
 - After repairs, the backup rejoins the system, and the repair program notifies the arbitrate server to update its status, allowing the appointment of new primary.

+### Limitations

+- Consist of a single point of failure: the arbitrade server.
+No replication on that server.
+- Also the virtual machine has a replication, the backup does not server the client requests to increase the read performance.
+The replication is only for the purpose of fault tolerance without the effect of increasing read throughput.